phyber/jail_exporter/README.md

 The exporter is written in [Rust] and uses the [jail] and [rctl] crates to discover jails and obtain metrics.

+## Installation

+`jail_exporter` is available in the FreeBSD ports tree as `sysutils/jail_exporter`.
+It can be installed by either the binary package with `pkg install jail_exporter`, or by compiling the package yourself in the ports tree.

 ## Building

 At a minimum, building Jail Exporter should require: